 There are many times that kids will choose to bypass doing a worksheet and play instead.
 Of course they will, they want to play and have fun.
 That is why I enjoy so much providing hands on learning activities.
 Kids are having so much fun that they have no idea just how much they are learning.
-This is absolutely the case with these Uppercase Alphabet Pattern Block Mats.
+This is absolutely the case with these Uppercase Alphabet Pattern Block templates for preschoolers.

 My kids LOVE pattern blocks.
 They can follow mats or create their own designs.
 They enjoy it so much!
 That is why this alphabet activity with pattern block is so popular with kids.
 They literally think they are having fun when in reality they are taking beginning steps to reading and strengthening critical finger muscles.